rfueston/SWE6733_TEAM_2/README.md

 <h2>CICD</h2>

 rationale: We went with travis CI to build our app and deploy to firestore.
-It is a linux bases system that is free is easy to plug into github.
-It also has a lot of power to run whatever the teams needs with flutter due to it being a linux machine.
+It is a linux based system that is free and easy to plug into github.
+It also has a lot of power to run whatever the team needs with flutter due to it being a linux machine.

 ![Screenshot](https://github.com/rfueston/SWE6733_TEAM_2_AdventureQuest/blob/main/Sprint_2/CICD_w.png)